okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/oauth-openid/index.md

 #### Does the client have an end user?

-If your client application is running on a server with no direct end user, then it can be trusted to store credentials and use them responsibly.
+If your client application is running on a server with no direct end user, then it can be trusted to handle credentials and use them responsibly.
 If your client application is only doing machine-to-machine interaction, then you should use the [Client Credentials flow](#client-credentials-flow).

 #### Is your app high-trust?

-If you own both the client application and the resource that it's accessing, then your application can be trusted to store your end user's username and password.
+If you own both the client application and the resource that it's accessing, then your application can be trusted to handle your end user's username and password.
 These types of apps are considered "high-trust".
 Because of the high degree of trust required, you should only use the [Resource Owner Password flow](#resource-owner-password-flow) if other flows aren't viable.

 If your app is not high-trust, you should use the [Authorization Code](/docs/guides/implement-grant-type/authcode/main/) flow.